top of page

 Help!
 Where do I find Scholarships?

 Every year, students ask me for help finding scholarships.
-Sadly, there is misguided marketing around how easy it is to win scholarships.
-Part of this stems from the huge discounts less competitive private colleges use to encourage students to enroll.
-Colleges know that if they offer a named scholarship (e.g., Presidential), the family will see it as prestigious, even though the net cost may still be high.
+Sadly, there is misguided marketing that makes it seem easy to win scholarships.
+Part of this stems from the huge discounts that less competitive private colleges use to encourage students to enroll.

 In North Carolina, the best "scholarship" is often in-state tuition.
 Once a student leaves our state or chooses a private college, costs tend to go up.